Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing: Application to cold atoms

 \subsection{Feshbach resonance}

 The Feshbach resonance provides a perfect tool to manipulate interactions between trapped atoms.
 Several mechanisms are available for practical use including magnetic, optical, and orbital Feshbach resonance \cite{chin2010feshbach,Giorgini2008,cappellini2019coherent}.
-For concreteness, we only study magnetic resonance here.
+For concreteness, we study only magnetic resonance here.
 The other two mechanisms have a qualitatively similar effect on atomic interactions.
 We study magnetic Feshbach resonance since it does not involve laser transitions and potentially has smaller scope for error.

 We also require a fermionic atom that can be cooled, trapped and prepared in specific spin states with the requisite interaction properties.
 A promising example we illustrate here is the $^{40}$K atom in its $^2$S atomic ground state, which has an electron spin $S=1/2$ and nuclear spin $I=4$, giving rise to total spin $f=$ $9/2$ or $7/2$.
 The Zeeman substructure of the ground-state hyperfine manifold, shown in Fig.~\ref{fig3}(a), gives rise to magnetically tunable Feshbach resonances in the interaction of two atoms for controlling elastic and dissipative collisions \cite{chin2010feshbach,Giorgini2008}.
+This example serves as a proper illustration of how dissipation and interaction rates can be tuned, and alternative schemes for both alkali and alkaline-earth (like) atoms can be proposed using other types of Feshbach resonance.

 It is straightforward to set up and numerically solve for the scattering and bound states of two $^{40}$K atoms, including the atomic electrons and nuclear spins, their mutual interactions, and the mass-scaled adiabatic Born-Oppenheimer molecular potentials for the $^1\Sigma_g^+$ and $^3\Sigma_u^+$ states \cite{Falke2008}.
 We use the standard coupled channels method \cite{Stoof1988,chin2010feshbach} to set up the full spin Hamiltonian and solve the matrix Schr{\"o}dinger equation for the scattering states.
 Such models, when calibrated against bound state and scattering data, provide highly accurate predictions of the properties associated with magnetically tunable Feshbach resonance states used to tune the scattering properties of two ultracold K atoms \cite{Loftus2002,Regal2003a,Derrico2007,Falke2008,Ludewig_PhD_2012,Krauser2017,Tanzi2018,Chapurin2019}.